Scheduled MonumentsEnglandOffa's Dyke: section in Victuals Grove, 230m north of Beaconsfield Cottage

 What is Offa's Dyke: section in Victuals Grove, 230m north of Beaconsfield Cottage?

-Offa's Dyke is a linear earthwork monument consisting of a substantial bank and ditch that forms part of the celebrated eighth-century frontier between the kingdoms of Mercia and Wales.
+Offa's Dyke is a linear earthwork monument constructed in the late eighth century under the direction of King Offa of Mercia to demarcate the frontier between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020530.

 Who is responsible for protecting Offa's Dyke: section in Victuals Grove, 230m north of Beaconsfield Cottage?